kyma-incubator/service-catalog-tester/tools/stress-etcd/README.md

 to evaluate the performance of an etcd cluster.

 >**NOTE:** Naming convention of the etcd cluster changed in Kyma version 0.5.0.
-Pods name changed from "core-catalog-etcd-stateful-X" to "service-catalog-etcd-stateful-X".
+Pods name changed from `core-catalog-etcd-stateful-X` to `service-catalog-etcd-stateful-X`.
 If you need to test the older version, modify the content of the `get-ssl-files.sh` script and the port-forward command.

 ## Usage